 “Ye who do truly and earnestly repent you of your sins, and are in love and charity with your neighbours, and intend to lead a new life, following the commandments of God, and walking from henceforth in his holy ways; Draw near with faith, and take this holy Sacrament to your comfort; and make your humble confession to Almighty God, devoutly kneeling.”

 Our worship services are multigenerational; rather than having children leave for part of the service to go to a separate kids’ service, we think it’s best to have the entire church family worship together.
+We offer an enclosed quiet room in the southeast section of the sanctuary for families of young children.
+There is an opportunity for the children to attend a multi-age Sunday school between the services from 9:20 – 10:15 a.m.
+Sunday school is on hiatus during the summer months.

 It can be difficult to know what to say and when to stand, sit, and kneel in a liturgical service.
-We have booklets in the pews that make the liturgy easier to follow.
+We have booklets in the pews that make the liturgy easy to follow.
 The general pattern is standing to praise God, kneeling to pray, and sitting to receive instruction.
 But don’t worry if you make a mistake—everyone else will be too busy keeping up with the liturgy to notice.

 The majority of our service remains the same each time we gather for worship.
 The hymns, collects, Scripture readings, and sermons change every week, and the musical settings change over the course of the church year.
 We see this repetition as analogous to practicing for a sport: by repeating the same movement over and over, it gradually becomes second nature to the athlete.
 Likewise, we find that our repeated use of these tried-and-true prayers teaches us how to pray, forming us in the mold of the long line of Christians who preceded us.